input-output-hk/partner-chains-smart-contracts/docs/SIPs/15-Native-Token-Reserve-Management.md

 Following checks are performed on reserve utxos consumed with `Handover`
 redeemer:
   - governance token is minted
+  - exactly one reserve utxo is consumed in a transaction
+  - reserve authentication token is burnt
-  - reserve utxo is propagated
+  - reserve utxo is NOT propagated, i.e. there are not output utxos at reserve address
-  - datum must be set to `Steady`
   - all `tokenKind` tokens must be sent to outputs on illiquid circulation supply validator's address

 ----